farimarwat/Modern-Admob/README.md

 Note: If you have made a custom template and want to share with the community then kindly send it at: farimarwat@gmail.com.
 I will add it with your name in next version.

 ### Custom Template
 ***Note: If you want to use your own template/layout for native ad then keep the ids according to this template otherwise it will not work.
-How ever you can change the layout as you wish***
+How ever you can change the layout as you wish.
+You can also remove views according to your need e.g. remove rating bar etc***

 ### Sample Custom Layout
 - Create a layout file in layout folder